SilentErosion/Ultralearning_Pilot/Reflection.md

 5. I must admit that I'm not consistent or persistent now.
 Probably because I don't have clear goals in my mind, only written.
 And doubtful nature and slow rate of change as well.

 # To Sum Up (Improvements to Be Made)
-This is TODO in the design process for long term plan, not necessarily being intensive learning but just general plans about learning and life.
+This is TODO in the design process for long term plan, not necessarily regarding intensive learning but general plans about learning and life.